 The kitchen is the heart of the home; however transforming your kitchen into an eco-oasis is no small feat.
 I found the best approach is to start small and challenge yourself to make a conscious effort with everything you bring into your home, whether it’s cleaning products or food purchases.
 Get to know exactly what you are throwing away; you may realize it’s compostable or recyclable, and from there you can look for more sustainable alternatives.
-Here are five simple changes that you can do to make your kitchen more eco-friendly today.
+Here are 5 simple changes that you can do to make your kitchen more eco-friendly today.

 - Grow a Herb Garden